5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 **IMPORTANT**

-- If you did everything correct, you won't have to enter your AppleID Password after switching bootloaders and macOS will let you know, that "This AppleID is now used with this device" or something like that.
+- If you did everything correct, you won't have to enter your AppleID Password after switching Boot Managers and macOS will let you know, that "This AppleID is now used with this device" or something like that.
-- But if macOS asks for your AppleID Password and Mail passwords etc. after switching bootloaders, you did something wrong.
+- But if macOS asks for your AppleID Password and Mail passwords etc., you did something wrong.
 In this case you should reboot into OpenCore instead and check again.
 Otherwise, you are registering your computer as a new/different Mac.

 ### 1-Click-Solution for Clover Users
 If you've used the real MAC Address of your Ethernet Controller ("ROM") when generating your SMBIOS Data for your OpenCore config, you can avoid possible SMBIOS conflicts altogether.
 In the "Rt Variables" section, click on "from System" and you should be fine!